Continue to site >

 Companies that derive any amount of revenue from manufacturing tobacco products;

-Controversial weapons companies; or
+Controversial Weapons Companies; or

-Companies that are classified by Sustainalytics to be non-compliant with the United Nations Global Compact UNGC) principles (Non-Compliant UNGC Companies).
-Non-Compliant UNGC Companies are (i) companies found to have been responsible for egregious and severe violations of commonly accepted international norms related to human rights, labor rights, the environment and business ethics, or (ii) companies deemed to facilitate third parties in human rights violations due to their involvement in certain weapons with disproportional and/or non-discriminatory impact on citizens and society;
+Companies that are classified by Sustainalytics to be non‑compliant with the United Nations Global Compact (“UNGC”) principles (“Non‑Compliant UNGC Companies”).
+Non‑Compliant UNGC Companies are (i) companies found to have been responsible for egregious and severe violations of commonly accepted international norms related to human rights, labor rights, the environment and business ethics, or (ii) companies deemed to facilitate third parties in human rights violations due to their involvement in certain weapons with disproportional and/or non‑discriminatory impact on citizens and society;

-Companies that have an S&P Dow Jones Indices (DJI) ESG Score, as assigned by SAM, that falls within the worst 25% of scores from each Global Industry Classification Standard (GICS) industry group in the underlying universe of companies eligible for inclusion in the Index (the Investment Universe); or
+Companies that have an S&P Global ESG Score that falls within the worst 25% of scores from each Global Industry Classification Standard (GICS) industry group in the underlying universe of companies eligible for inclusion in the Index (the “Investment Universe”); or

 The Index is float-adjusted market capitalization weighted.
-A company's float-adjusted market capitalization is calculated by multiplying the number of shares readily available in the market by the price of such shares.
-The Index is reconstituted and rebalanced annually on the last business day in April.
-In addition, on the last business day of July, October and January, companies in the Index found to be Non-Compliant UNGC Companies or that meet a Business Activity Exclusion as of the last business day of the previous month will be removed from the Index.
-In addition, between Index rebalances, Index constituents may be removed from the Index for their involvement in economic crime and corruption, fraud, illegal commercial practices, human rights abuses, labor disputes, workplace safety catastrophic accidents, environmental disasters, and certain other activities associated with environmental, social and governance risks.
-Any companies removed from the Index on account of such activities are not eligible for inclusion in the Index until one full calendar year from the next rebalancing of the Index.
-As of August 31, 2023, a significant portion of the Fund comprised companies in the technology sector, although this may change from time to time.
-As of July 31, 2023, the Index comprised 321 stocks.
+A company’s float-adjusted market capitalization is calculated by multiplying the number of shares readily available in the market by the price of such shares.
+The Index is reconstituted and rebalanced annually on the last business day in April based on information as of the last trading date in March.
+In addition, companies will be removed from the Index (i) on the last business day of July, October and January, if found to meet a Business Involvement Exclusion as of the last business day of the previous month, or (ii) on the third Friday of March, June, September and December if found to be a Non‑Compliant UNGC Company as of the last business day of the previous month.
+In addition, between Index rebalances, Index constituents may be removed from the Index for their involvement in economic crime and corruption, fraud, illegal commercial practices, human rights abuses, labor disputes, workplace safety catastrophic accidents, environmental disasters, and certain other activities associated with environmental, social

-The Index is sponsored by S&P Dow Jones Indices LLC (the Index Provider), which is not affiliated with the Fund or the Adviser.
+The Index is sponsored by S&P Dow Jones Indices LLC (the “Index Provider”), which is not affiliated with the Fund or the Adviser.
 The Index Provider determines the composition of the Index, relative weightings of the securities in the Index and publishes information regarding the market value of the Index.

 Read More